The Challenge of Offsets

 When carbon offsets got off the ground in 1988, long before serious climate change policies and measures were being considered, they had a lot going for them:

-Few greenhouse gas (GHG) emissions were under any kind of a cap, making emissions reductions and carbon sequestration almost anywhere in the world fair game.
+Few greenhouse gas (GHG) emissions were under any kind of a cap, making emissions reductions and carbon removals almost anywhere in the world fair game.
 And the behavior of GHGs make them ideal for trading anywhere in the world, given how they mix in the atmosphere and do not create “hot spots” as do typical criteria air pollutants.

 Most stakeholders loved the idea of offsets.
 For environmentalists offsets were a way to get companies onto the “slippery slope” of recognizing and responding to climate change.
 For companies offsets were a way to mitigate climate change without directly impacting their business model.
 For policy-makers, offsets were a way to promise that climate policies would be far less disruptive and costly than if based on command-and-control regulations.